-Dr. Montillo is actively engaged in educational efforts spanning UT Southwestern, UT Dallas, and UT Arlington.
-He teaches at UT Dallas through an adjunct appointment there, serves on Ph.D. thesis committees at UT Arlington and UT Southwestern and is supervising research for graduate students from UT Arlington.
+Dr. Montillo is actively engaged in supervising, teaching and training of students spanning UT Southwestern, UT Dallas, and UT Arlington.
+He teaches Machine Learning at UTSW and at UT Dallas through an adjunct appointment there, serves on Ph.D. thesis committees at UT Arlington and UT Southwestern.

 - Rensselaer Polytechnic Institu (1992), Computer Sciences

 - Graduate School